-lished in February 1982.
-The resulting sample was small: only 20 current-year projections, declining to 15 five-year-ahead projections.
-(The sample size diminishes because projections made in the past five years can be compared with actual outcomes only through 2001.)
+CBO calculated inaccuracies for each year covered by the winter baseline projections that it published from 1981 through 2002.
+In most years, those projections were issued in January or February, although in 1996, publication was delayed until May.
+For reasons involving the availability of data, CBO used its July 1981 projection in place of the one published in February 1982.
+The resulting sample was small: only 21 current-year projections, declining to 16 five-year-ahead projections.
+(The sample size diminishes because projections made in the past five years can be compared with actual outcomes only through 2002.)

 The estimated effects of legislation dealing with revenues or mandatory spending were taken primarily from information published in CBO's twice-yearly reports on the budget and economic outlook.
 Most of those reports show the multiyear budgetary effects of legislation enacted since the previous projection.
 For cases in which estimates were not available (as will be discussed below), substitutes were constructed.
+The underlying worksheets used in computing the inaccuracies and a brief explanation of each one accompany the electronic version of this report, which is available at www.cbo.gov.